|

 The office is decorated with pictures of staffers, students

 and their adventures, of which they have many.
-It’s one of
+Its one of

 those rare workplaces where people not only like what they